What to Pack (and Not to Pack) for the Hospital.

 - A list of telephone numbers of family and friends to be contacted as needed

-To avoid misplacing any of this important paperwork and information—which is critical for facilitating a patient’s treatment—keep it all together in one folder.
+To avoid misplacing any of the important paperwork and information—which is critical for facilitating a patient’s treatment—keep it all together in one folder.

 For Your Comfort